Numerical scores can only tell you so much about your guest experience – understand guests’ sentiments and emotions with advanced sentiment reports.

 - Click on Sentiment

-The Overview tab will show you an overall analysis of the sentiment of all the comments you have received, whether they came from an online review source or from your GuestRevu feedback surveys
+The Overview tab will show you an overall analysis of the sentiment of all the comments you have received, whether they came from an online review source or from your GuestRevu feedback surveys.

 We then determine whether the overall sentiment of the comments were positive, negative or neutral, and what emotions were detected in the comments – Anger, Sadness, Disgust, Fear and Joy.

 The word cloud report (above) is generated by analysing which words appear most frequently in guests’ comments.
 Words displayed in a larger font appear more often than those shown in a smaller font, allowing you to see what guests are commenting about most often.
 Hover over the word to see the number of times it has been used for the date-time you have selected.

 Words are also shown in a different colour according to the sentiment that they appear frequently in conjunction with (red for negative, grey for neutral, green for positive).
 This way you can quickly at a glance see what areas are doing well so you can highlight these in your marketing, or what areas are being commented on negatively and need attention.

 The by comment report shows the primary sentiment and emotion detected in responses to specific questions.
-This allows you to quickly see how guests feel about your room, reception, highlight of their experience, etc. separately.
+This allows you to quickly see how guests feel about your room, reception, the highlight of their experience, etc. separately.

-If you click on the “more” button on the right hand side of the screen (see above screenshot) you will be able to see the word cloud report and sentiment analysis shown in the Overview, but this time only as it applies to responses to that specific question.
+If you click on the “more” button on the right-hand side of the screen (see above screenshot) you will be able to see the word cloud report and sentiment analysis shown in the Overview, but this time only as it applies to responses to that specific question.